 In addition to the overall Travel Advisory, specific locations within a country may have additional Advisories in effect.

 During the remainder of the COVID-19 pandemic, there may be special restrictions in place.
-We will inform the participants in our Study Abroad and Direct Enrollment programs about these restrictions – for individual student questions, please contact Eric Benjaminson for more information.
+Some countries have been moved up to Level 3 and Level 4 only because of the pandemic.
+For students who want to travel to any current Level 3 or 4 country, please contact Eric Benjaminson by email to discuss individual country situations.
+For pre-pandemic country levels, we will inform the participants in our Study Abroad and Direct Enrollment programs about these restrictions – for individual student questions, please also contact Eric Benjaminson for more information.

-Other websites that provide useful information are: British Foreign & Commonwealth Office, Foreign Affairs and International Trade Canada, and Australian Department of Foreign Affairs and Trade.
+Other websites that provide useful information are: British Foreign, Commonwealth & Development Office, Foreign Affairs and International Trade Canada, and Australian Department of Foreign Affairs and Trade.

 There may be additional restricted countries or regions.